uobGravWaves/MultiInstrumentFunctions/readme.md

   5. Sentinel surface imagery, from the Sentinel API
   6. lower-resolution surface imagery, stored locally

-Several functions used in this routine can currently be found in https://github.com/corwin365/MatlabFunctions; over time these will become better-integrated into this repository.

 <br /><br /><br /><br />
 # Structs